Why Is There Blood in My Dog's Poop? Bloody Stool Causes and Treatment

 - Giardia cysts are extremely hardy and resistant.
 They may be found via a direct fecal smear or an ELISA antigen test kit.
 Fenbendazole and metronidazole are commonly prescribed to treat Giardia.

 - Coccidia (caused by a protozoa) is acquired similarly (environmental) and is actually more risky if left untreated and undiagnosed.
 Piles of stool may also appear foamy and white and have a foul odor.
 Coccidiosis can be treated with Albon (sulfadimethoxine) or off-label drugs.

 Caution: These parasites are zoonotic (can be acquired by humans and other animals) and can be acquired via fecal-oral transmission, so take extreme caution with small children around your affected pet.
 Wash your hands and avoid eating near contaminated areas.

 Parvovirus is an extremely dangerous, highly contagious virus.
 Puppies under 6 months of age should be receiving their core/combo vaccine for parvovirus starting as early as 6 weeks (shelter med) to 2 months of age.

 This extremely hardy virus is shed in the feces and spreads via fecal-oral transmission.
 Black and tan breeds are especially at risk—Dobermans, Rottweilers, German Shepherds.
-These puppies exhibit lethargy, nausea and vomiting, diarrhea or bloody diarrhea.
-If you noticed these symptoms in your puppy, it is extremely critical that you see a veterinarian and do not attempt to let it resolve on its own.
+These puppies exhibit lethargy, nausea and vomiting, diarrhea, or bloody diarrhea.
+If you notice these symptoms in your puppy, it is extremely critical that you see a veterinarian and do not attempt to let it resolve on its own.
 It is often fatal if left untreated.

 How Is Parvovirus Diagnosed?